awcull/awcull.github.io/_posts/2015-05-11-TSM-MSI-Ganks.md

 |--------:|-----:|---:|-------------:|--------------:|----------:|
 |       19|    14|  11|             1|              1|          1|

-Most ganks tend to be aimed at Bjergsen and Dyrus with less attention payed to the duo of Wildturtle and Lustboy.
+Most ganks tend to be aimed at Bjergsen and Dyrus with less attention paid to the duo of Wildturtle and Lustboy.
 TSM was under more pressure in the first 10 minutes with the opposing jungler attemping 47 ganks to Santorin's 34.

 #2015 Mid Season Invitational